Mobile accessibility statement

 • access the app content and features using a screen reader

-We’ve also made the app text as easy as possible to understand.
+We’ve also tried to make the app text easy to understand.

 Our commitment to mobile accessibility